Every food blog I follow thinks people need a recipe on baking pumpkin seeds. (insert laugh here…)

-I’ve read posts on how they clean them, rinse them, soak them overnight, parboil them to cook the seed inside, add oil, season them with season salt; one bakes at 400 degrees for 15 minutes, one bakes for 30 minutes at 350, one even advises you on how to eat a pumpkin seed; “crack the seed open with your teeth, eat the seed inside, discard the shell.”
-Really?
-R-E-A-L-L-Y?
+I’ve read posts on how they clean them, rinse them, soak them overnight, parboil them to cook the seed inside, add oil, season them with spices; one bakes at 400 degrees for 15 minutes, one bakes for 30 minutes at 350, one post I read even advises you on how to eat a pumpkin seed; “Crack the seed open with your teeth, eat the seed inside and discard the shell.”

 I don’t mean to be unkind, but give me just a small break, and… um… how ’bout no.

-It’s not that difficult.
+It’s not that difficult, recipe people.
 Pumpkin seeds are slippery, slimy, right?
 So, the key to a good final seed is… drying first, THEN baking.

 Seeds from your Halloween pumpkin(s).